-- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for innetwork services - If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing for out-of-network services
+- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for innetwork services - If you obtain the covered services from an out-ofnetwork provider, you pay the cost sharing under Feefor-Service Medicare (Original Medicare)

-For services that are covered by Simpra Advantage (PPO I-SNP) but are not covered by Medicare Part A or B: Simpra Advantage (PPO I-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Simpra Advantage (PPO D-SNP) but are not covered by Medicare Part A or B: Simpra Advantage (PPO D-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.